sofwerx/android-tensorflow-object-detection/README.md

 docker build -t android/tensorflow .
 ```

-Run docker container and find andorid apk at home directory
+Run docker container and find Android apk at home directory

 ```
 docker run --rm -it -v /$HOME/Desktop:/outputs android/tensorflow
 ```

-Install apk on android 7.0 device or higher.
+Install apk on Android 7.0 device or higher.
 Please ensure you have developer options on.
 Please google or youtube "how to install apk on android" if you dont know what I am talking about.

 ```
 adb install $HOME/Desktop/tf.apk